microtrain/bootcamp/13-Angular/05-NgCMS/01-GettingStarted.md

 In Angular build a basic CRUD application for managing users via the users API provided by the *mean.example.com* project.
 Name this project *ng-cms*.

-Before just diving into code stop and think about what you already know about the application you are about to build, this will help you find a starting point.
+Before just dive into code stop and think about what you already know about the application you are about to build, this will help you find a starting point.

 ## What do I know?